 Charles Wilson died in July of 1885.
 Sarah Wilson continued to live at 238 Commonwealth.

-From the 1888-1889 winter season, Sarah Wilson was living elsewhere and 238 Commonwealth was the home of iron and steel manufacturer Austin Augustus Wheelock and his wife, Fannie Smart (Coverly) Wheelock.
+From the 1888-1889 winter season, Sarah Wilson was living at the Hotel Vendôme and 238 Commonwealth was the home of iron and steel manufacturer Austin Augustus Wheelock and his wife, Fannie Smart (Coverly) Wheelock.
 They also maintained a home in Waltham.
 They had lived at the Hotel Vendome during the previous season and, before that, had lived at 232 Commonwealth until about 1886.

 The Wheelocks continued to live at 238 Commonwealth during the 1890-1891 season.
 During the 1891-1892 season, Sarah Wilson had resumed living there, but the Wheelocks were living there again during the next season.
 They moved thereafter and Mrs. Wilson was there again by the 1893-1894 season.
 She continued to live there until her death in April of 1895.